qpython-android/qpython/README.md

 ## How to ask QPython related questions

-Please tell us what phone, android version, QPython version, where did you install it and your detail question when asking.
+Please tell us your phone's informatioin, android os information, QPython version, where did you install it and your detail question when asking.

 - [Ask in stackoverflow](https://stackoverflow.com/questions/tagged/qpython)
 - [在segmentfault提问 - Chinese](https://segmentfault.com/t/qpython)